How to Forget and Rejoin a WiFi Network on Mac

 • You do not know the password - forgetting removes it and you will need to re-enter it

-How to Forget a Network on Mac
+How to Forget a Network on Mac (Ventura, Sonoma, Sequoia)

 1. Click the WiFi icon in the menu bar (top right of screen).

-2. Click Wi-Fi Settings (or System Settings → Wi-Fi on macOS Ventura and later).
+2. Click Wi-Fi Settings (or System Settings → Wi-Fi).

-4. Click Forget This Network.
+4. Click Forget This Network (or Remove From List).

 5. Confirm when prompted.